Skip to main content

 1. Open the Servers tab.

-2. Optional: to change the name of the target group, click , enter a name, and click .
+2. Optional: to change the name of the target group, click , enter the name, and click .

 3. Select the traffic destination protocol that the load balancer will use to forward traffic to the target group.
 The following protocol combinations for receiving traffic on the load balancer and forwarding traffic to the target group are available: